OrienteerBAP/Orienteer-Guidebook/installation.md

 To install Orienteer in standalone mode:
 1. Download the newest *orienteer-standalone.war* file from LOCATION.
 >What is the link to download?
-2. Put *orienteer-standalone.war* into any directory
+2. Put the *orienteer-standalone.war* file into any directory.
 3. Optionally configure orienteer.properties accordging to your environment and place it in the same directory or above.
  * By default, Orienteer, will run OrientDB database embedded.
 4. Run Orinteer as java -Xmx512m -Xms512m -jar orienteer-standalone.jar.
 JVM parameters can be adjusted accordingly.
 Additional application parameters can be supplied: